rach7777/monax-may/use_cases/bankers.md

 * Asset creation and tracking and event control, as implemented by our friends over at [Everledger.io](http://www.everledger.io/smart_contracts).
 * [Corporate decisionmaking](https://github.com/project-douglas/eris) and coordination such as bondholder or shareholder resolutions.
 * Task management and reputation management, as implemented by [Microwork](https://bitcoinmagazine.com/20313/microwork-io-uses-smart-contracts-coordinate-small-tasks-worldwide/).

-* A whole bunch of things we're working on behind the scenes which we can't talk about yet... but will in due course!
+Of course, there are a whole bunch of things we're working on behind the scenes for our clients which we can't talk about.
+But this should give you a good idea of the wide range of things smart contracts can do!